Head of Intermediate

 - Protect Ed program which aims in providing effective, preventive and innovative safety education.
 This program is taught by a trained teacher for Int.I, II, Grades 7 and 8 classes

-The general goals in the Intermediate school curriculum are to supply sufficient amount of knowledge and skills in order to:
+The general goals in the Intermediate Section are to supply a sufficient amount of knowledge and skills in order to:

 - Form a civilized and educated citizen.

 - Recognize the learner’s abilities and trends so that he can easily join and fit in life.

 - Acquire skills so that the learner can commit himself totally to citizenship values.